 There are so many ways to enjoy Dak Bulgogi!
 My favorite 3 ways:

-- Easy Weeknight Meal: serve with white rice, kimchi, and steamed vegetable of choice.
+- Weeknight Dinner. serve with white rice, kimchi, and steamed veggie of choice.

-- Work from Home Lunch: pile into a bowl with a fried egg, avocado, Korean multi-grain rice, and furikake.
+- Rice bowl.
+Pile into a bowl with rice, a fried egg, avocado, Korean multi-grain rice, and furikake.

 - Korean BBQ feast: serve with lettuce wraps, perilla leaves, and dipping sauces Ssamjang or Gochujang Sauce!
 Don’t forget the banchan (vegetable side dishes)!
 I recommend Oi Muchim (Korean Cucumber Salad), Gamja Salad (Potato Salad) and Dubu Jorim (Braised Tofu).